North Korea’s Kim Jong-un heads home after six-day Russian state visit

 Mr Kim met with his Russian counterpart on Wednesday, where the duo underscored how their interests are aligning in the face of separate, intensifying confrontations with the West.

-A day after visiting an aircraft plant in Komsomolsk-on-Amur that produces Russia's most powerful fighter jets, Mr Kim on Saturday traveled to an airport near Vladivostok, where defence minister Sergei Shoigu took him on a tour of bombers.
+A day after visiting an aircraft plant in Komsomolsk-on-Amur that produces Russia’s most powerful fighter jets, Mr Kim on Saturday travelled to an airport near Vladivostok, where defence minister Sergei Shoigu took him on a tour of bombers.

 Access unlimited streaming of movies and TV shows with Amazon Prime Video